PipedreamHQ/pipedream/docs/docs/quickstart/make-http-request/README.md

 So far, we've focused on catching inbound HTTP requests and manipulating the response.
 Next, let's review how easy it is to make an outbound HTTP request from a workflow.

+This example will take  **2 - 3 minutes** and will cover how to:

+- Use the **GET Request** action to make an HTTP request from your workflow
+- Test the workflow and inspect the step exports
+- Return data exported by the **GET Request** step in the custom HTTP response

-For this example, we'll continue to modify the same workflow as in the previous examples.
-Click on the **+** sign between the trigger and code steps to bring up the menu to add a step.
+First, click on the **+** sign between the trigger and code steps to bring up the step menu.

 ![image-20210516204038767](../images/image-20210516204038767.png)